 2. "Throughout Britain, black people started to establish communities, concentrating around the large industrial towns and ports.
 They also began to make increasing numbers of the army and royal navy and across other professions."
 According to research done by the team producing the British Historical Series: Regency House Party.

 1772 Somerset Case: The enslaved had rights on English Soil.
 Lord Mansfield, Dido Belle's uncle, judged the case.

 1807 Trading and Capturing slaves abolished in the British Empire.
 This didn't stop breeding, selling, and re-importation of the enslaved

-Dido Elizabeth Bell was the grand niece of Lord Mansfield.
+Dido Elizabeth Belle was the grand-niece of Lord Mansfield.
 She was the daughter of Sir John Lindsay, a Rear Admiral in the Royal Navy and enslaved Jamaican woman.
 She was raised by her uncle at Kenwood House, Hampstead Heath.

 Queen Charlotte (Portuguese Royal Line)

-Queen Charlotte, wife of the English King George III (The Mad King) (1738-1820), was directly descended from Margarita de Castro y Sousa.
+Queen Charlotte, the wife of the English King George III (The Mad King) (1738-1820), was directly descended from Margarita de Castro y Sousa.
 Margarita de Castro y Sousa was a part of the black branch of the Portuguese Royal House.
 She was often called, "Mulatto Face" to deride her.
 These portraits are by her and the King's chosen painter, Allan Ramsay.
 The portrait above hangs in the State Dining Room of Buckingham Palace.

 Peter the Great with his page.

 The little Blackamoor pages grew up to be footmen, valets, and tradesmen.

 Miss William Brown